|Nutrition Facts (per serving)|

-Rhubarb is also known by an old-time name "pie plant," and it's easy to see why.
+Rhubarb is also known by the old-time name "pie plant," and it's easy to see why.
 Rhubarb has long been a spring favorite for pies, sauces, and desserts.

 Gather the ingredients.

 Slice large stalks in half lengthwise.
-Slice rhubarb stalks crosswise in 1/2 to 1-inch lengths.
+Then slice rhubarb stalks crosswise in 1/2- to 1-inch lengths.

 Combine sliced rhubarb and water in a medium saucepan.

-In a small bowl, combine 3 tablespoons flour and 3/4 cup sugar, stirring until well blended; add to the rhubarb mixture.
+Combine 3 tablespoons flour and 3/4 cup sugar in a small bowl, stirring until well blended; add to rhubarb mixture.
 Stir well and bring just to a boil.

 Reduce heat to medium-low.
-Cover, but leave the cover ajar to let steam escape and continue simmering for about 5 minutes, or just until tender.
+Cover, but leave cover ajar to let steam escape; continue simmering for about 5 minutes, or just until tender.

-With a pastry blender or fingers, combine the topping ingredients until blended and crumbly.
+Combine topping ingredients with a pastry blender or fingers, until blended and crumbly.

-Bake for 35 to 45 minutes until the topping is browned, and the filling is bubbly.
+Bake for 35 to 45 minutes until topping is browned, and filling is bubbly.

 Serve and enjoy with ice cream or whipped cream.